 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding. - Nausea and vomiting (throwing up) - Diarrhea (loose bowel movements) Decreased appetite (decreased hunger) - Weakness - Changes in your liver function - · Electrolyte changes - Pain - Hair loss.
+This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding. - · Decreased hearing, ringing in the ear - Nausea and vomiting (throwing up) - Changes in your kidney function - Effects on the nerves are called peripheral neuropathy.
+You may feel numbness, tingling, or pain in your hands and feet.
+It may be hard for you to button your clothes, open jars, or walk as usual.
+The effect on the nerves may get worse with more doses of the medicine.
+These effects get better in some people after the medicine is stopped but it does not get better in all people. - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.